Spectroscopic Methods in Physical Chemistry

 Electromagnetic Radiation

 Electromagnetic radiation is a form of energy consisting of oscillating electric and magnetic fields.
-It is characterized by its wavelength (λ) and frequency (ν) which are inversely proportional.
-The electromagnetic spectrum includes various regions, such as infrared, visible, ultraviolet, and X-ray, each with distinct properties.
+It is characterized by its wavelength (λ) and frequency (ν), which are inversely proportional (c = λν, where c is the speed of light).
+The electromagnetic spectrum includes various regions, such as radio waves, microwaves, infrared, visible, ultraviolet, X-rays, and gamma rays, each with distinct properties and energies.

 Molecular Energy States

 Molecules exist in discrete energy states, and transitions between these states can occur by absorbing or emitting electromagnetic radiation.
-The energy difference between two states corresponds to the frequency of the radiation absorbed or emitted.
+The energy difference between two states (ΔE) corresponds to the frequency (ν) of the radiation absorbed or emitted according to the Planck-Einstein relation: ΔE = hν, where h is Planck's constant.

 Equipment and Techniques